ali-bin-kashif/NED-Admission-LLM-Chatbot-FYP/README.md

     pip install -r requirements.txt
     ```

-4. Download the required language models and data. https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q8_0.bin

-5. Put the model in the folder of your code file.
+4. Create .env file for creating environment variables.
+5. Add your Google API key variable in the file.
+You can get your API key from here https://makersuite.google.com/app/apikey
+    ```bash
+    GOOGLE_API_KEY="Insert your google API key here"
+    ```

 ## Run API on local server